typesense/typesense-website/docs-site/content/0.19.0/guide/features/faceting.md

 ```

 Note the additional `stats` field in the result that shows the avg, min, max and sum value for `ratings_count` field.
 You can limit the number of faceted results using `max_facet_value` parameter.
 More details on these arguments can be found [here](../../api/documents.html#arguments).

+In summary, we use facets to group results into categories and present them to users.
+Then users can pick one of those categories as a [filter](./filtering.md).